neo4j-field/logstash-to-neo4j-http-simple/README.md

 This pipeline consists of:

 1. **Input Plugin - Generator**:
-   - Creates a single event with a JSON document `{"name": "Yancarlo"}`
+   - Creates a single event with a JSON document `{"name": "logstash-neo4j-basic.conf"}`
    - Uses the `json` codec to parse the event into a Logstash event

 2. **Output Plugins**: